arvigeus/AZ-204/Learning Path/API Management.md

 #### Mock response

 The `mock-response`, as the name implies, is used to mock APIs and operations.
 It aborts normal pipeline execution and returns a mocked response to the caller.
 The policy always tries to return responses of highest fidelity.
 It prefers response content examples, whenever available.
-It generates sample responses from schemas, when schemas are provided and examples are not.
-If neither examples or schemas are found, responses with no content are returned.
+It generates sample responses from schemas, when schemas are provided and examples aren't.
+If examples or schemas aren't found, responses with no content are returned.

 ```xml
 <mock-response status-code="code" content-type="media type"/>